Atheism- Theism – The Fine-Tuning argument for God

 If you can’t get to a person with just chemicals and atoms, how can you get to a God from just cosmological constants?

 They point out the limits of reductionism and then ignore them.
-Reductionist science dehumanised humans, and the same reductionist method ‘de-godifies’ God.
+If reductionist science dehumanised humans, and the same reductionist method ‘de-godifies’ God.

 Does God have limits?
 Can God create life in any configuration of constants?
 If so, then there is no fine-tuning, no design; there’s no specialness to our cosmos; God can create life anywhere, in any way.
-But if God is limited to nature’s laws, to the constants, then God has limits and therefore is not all-powerful and not God.
+But if God is limited to nature’s laws, to the constants, then God has limits and therefore, is not all-powerful, and therefore nor God.

 Lego Set

-The Aseity, or ‘property by which a being exists of and from itself’, is not from God, but itself.
-There’s no need for an agency to push stuff together it already is together.
-There is no need for an agency to be the first cause to push stuff into motion; it’s’ already in motion (See Kalam argument).
+Aseity, is the ‘property by which a being exists of and from itself’, a property seen in the cosmos.
+In Chinese Daoism, it is called Ziran 自然, or “of its own; by itself.”
+There’s no need for an agency to push stuff around, apart or together.
+No need for an agency to be the first cause to push stuff into motion; it’s already in motion (See Kalam argument).

 Are Long odds long?

-Also, where’s the threshold between the natural and the supernatural?
-If 1 in 6 chance is natural, and 1 in a billion is supernatural, then there must be a transition point between them, natural and supernatural.
+Also, is there is a supernatural defined by probability, then where’s the threshold between the natural and the supernatural?
+If a 1 in 6 chance is natural, and 1 in a billion is supernatural, then there must be a transition point between the natural and supernatural.
 Where is this threshold?
 How do they know it exists, why there, and how do they know where?

 Closing Thoughts